⚠️ Update: November 11, 2021

 Get ready to plunge into some of the best Mediterranean dive sites in the world in South Sinai.
 Explore the Blue Lagoon, a breathtaking beach between the cities of Neuweiba and Dahab.
 Kite surf, dive, or simply bask on the golden sands of the Sinai Coast, the Blue Lagoon is touted as one of the best locations along the Sinai Coast.
 Furthermore, South Sinai also features some of the best desert overland attractions such as the Colored Canyon and Mount Sinai.
 This hidden gem must not be missed when visiting Egypt!

-A majority of foreign travelers entering Egypt from 46 countries are required to apply for a visa.
-They can now apply for an Egyptian eVisa online in advance to avoid lines at the airport.
+A majority of foreign travelers entering Egypt are required to apply for a visa.
+They can now apply for an e-visa online in advance to avoid lines at the airport.

 For the select number of travelers arriving from a country that does not require a visa to enter Egypt, they will be issued a special Sinai resort permission stamp on arrival at a designated Sinai airport.
 These include travelers arriving from the United Kingdom, the United States, European Union countries, and Israel (Taba crossing only).